-Cal Grant - Students wishing to apply for Cal Grant should complete the FAFSA application and submit the California Student Aid Commission (CSAC) Grade Point Average (GPA) verification form to the California Student Aid Commission by the March 2nd priority deadline each year.
-For students who have completed, 24 degree applicable units with CHC, the college will automatically submit your GPA verification information to CSAC.
+Cal Grant - Students wishing to apply for Cal Grant should complete the FAFSA application and submit the California Student Aid Commission (CSAC) Grade Point Average (GPA) verification form to the California Student Aid Commission by September 2nd deadline, or March 2nd if you are transferring to a four year university.
+For students who have completed, 17 degree applicable units with CHC, the college will automatically submit your GPA verification information to CSAC.
 If you miss this deadline, your FAFSA will still be processed for other types of aid.
-There is an additional deadline of September 2nd for community college students only.
 Please note, Cal Grant eligibility is determined by the California Student Aid Commission.
+The new Cal Grant Reform will be determined by CSAC and you will receive a tentative notification from CSAC whether you are eligible for not in the Fall, 2023 semester.